-Professor Mitchell Hoffman specializes in labor economics, behavioral economics, organizational economics, and productivity.
+Professor Mitchell Hoffman specializes in labor economics, behavioral economics, organizational economics, productivity, and strategy.
 Recent projects have included (1) how contracts used in providing firm-sponsored general training interact with workers' overoptimistic beliefs about their productivity and (2) an analysis of employee job referral networks.

 Hoffman has worked on research with companies in a number of different industries including trucking, high-tech, consumer goods, and call-centers on projects using large firm datasets and/or randomized experiments.
 He actively seeks out new partnerships and collaborations with organizations.